spollard/josh-works.github.io/_posts/2019-05-09-turing_prework_01_intro.md

 permalink: turing-backend-prep-01-intro
 ---

 This guide is a work-in-progress, so I hope you will reach out if you get stuck on anything.
-I'm in the Turing slack as `@josh_t`, or ping me via email at `thompsonjoshd` + google's popular email service.
-Or, get your Github practice on by [opening an issue](https://github.com/josh-works/josh-works.github.io/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) on the Github repo that backs this website.
+I'm in the Turing slack as `@josh_t`, or ping me via email at `joshthompson@hey.com`.

 If you are working through this guide, and have a problem/hit a snag/get stuck/get really frustrated _I'd like to hear from you_.